 The brand of chicken manure I used isn’t sold online.
 I love worm compost which you could use instead.

 I use organic ingredients of course.
-How much of this mix you use depends on the size of the plants you’re planting or the established ones you’re feeding.
+How much of this blend you use depends on the size of the plants you’re planting or the established ones you’re feeding.
 Just follow the recommended amount on the rose and flower food box.

 White hydrangea paniculatas make a beautiful backdrop.